vivek1223rajDS/Dog-Breed-Predict/README.md

 ## Conclusion:

 I started with a relatively small dataset containing different images of dog breeds and built a CNN from scratch that had 3 convolutional layers with pooling, the accuracy on the test set was 9.0909%.
 Then I used pre-trained convolutional networks provided by Keras.
 On the test set, VGG16 gave 43.1818% and ResNet50 gave 80.3828% accuracy.
 The results are satisfying but I believe they can be improved further using more pre-trained models and maybe tweaking hyperparameters of currently used models.
-Before starting the project, my objective was to create a CNN with 90% testing accuracy.
-My final model testing accuracy was around 80%.

 A few possible points of improvement for our algorithm could be;
   * We can try to change the architecture of layers, or use more fully connected layers and a deeper network, although it might not necessarily improve the results.